rohan-3496/cv/index.md

 ## Introduction

 Hello, I am a recent graduate from IIT Bombay looking for quantitative opportunities in finance.
-I have worked in machine learning, modelling and predction during my projects and internships.
+I have worked in machine learning, modelling and prediction during my projects and internships.
 I am currently working with MasterCard Advisors as an Associate Analyst.

 ## Education